Who We Are

 We believe that seekers long for serious Christianity that is unhampered by legalism, but has not lost its moorings in orthodox faith.
 We embrace traditions; we abhor traditionalism.
 First and foremost, our desire is to point men and women and children to Jesus week by week in our congregational worship.

-Currently we gather at 4:00pm for our weekly worship service and the Lord’s Table.
+Currently we gather at 9:30am for our weekly worship service and the Lord’s Table.
+But please join us at 9:00 for coffee and breakfast snacks before the service begins.

 What We Believe